bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 Service application threads often experience significant blocking while waiting for responses from other service calls or database operations, leading to inefficient thread usage.

-{%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_sleep.png" description="Platform thread idling on blocking operation" -%}
+{%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_sleep.png" description="Platform thread idling on a blocking operation" -%}

 When no threads are available, the application will come to a halt, despite CPU usage being low.